Writing as an expert in your field is only partly about who you are and what you know.

 The plan would have worked a treat (pun intended) if only I had the sense to put it into action.

-That was, of course, a long time ago but the lesson has never been lost on me.
+That was, of course, a long time ago but the lesson has not been lost on me.

-It’s mostly about putting yourself in your reader’s shoes, and thinking about your content from their point of view.
+But It’s mostly about putting yourself in your reader’s shoes and writing from their point of view.

-Here are some important questions to ask yourself while you write:
+Here are some questions to ask before you write:

 -